CornellCustomDev/CD_cwd_events/README.md

 drush en cwd_events
 ```

-add a cwd_events block and configure block settings.
+add a Events block and configure block settings.

 This is an example of the block output: